CS-SI/SafeScale/METADATA.md

 ### SafeScale Volumes

-The metadata for volume informations are stored in ``0.safescale/volume``.
+The metadata for volume informations are stored in ``0.safescale/volumes`.

 Inside this folder, the metadata of a volume are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.

-Besides the folders ``byID`` and ``byName`` will be find a folder named with the uid of the volume containing an object named with the id of the host that is currently mounting the volume, and 2 folders named ``attached`` and ``detached`` that will contain volume objects named by uid attached to an host for the former and not attach to an host for the latter.
+Besides the folders ``byID`` and ``byName`` will be find folders named with the uuid of the volumes, containing an object named with the uuids of the hosts that are currently attached to the volume.

 ### SafeScale Clusters

-The metadata for Cluster informations are stored in ``0.safescale/cluster``.
+The metadata for Cluster informations are stored in ``0.safescale/clusters``.

 Inside this folder, the metadata of a cluster is stored in a folder named as the Cluster Name submitted at its creation.